The Ludwig’s Corner Horse Show Association History

-Maintenance and improvements are continual.
-Upgrades around the show grounds are uppermost in our plans this year.
-Our plan, as we celebrate our 75th anniversary, is to continue as a traditional horse show & country fair, an equestrian competition venue, while providing year ’round open space for habitat and for local sports teams and other community events –as well as for area residents for dog walks and kite flying.
+Our mission, as we enter our eighth decade, is to continue as a traditional horse show & country fair, an equestrian competition venue, while providing year ’round open space for habitat and for local sports teams, Pony Club, community events, movie nights, fairs & festivals — as well as for area residents for dog walks and kite flying.

 President, LCHSA Board